We're Sorry

 Do I need to get a new device?
 What devices are impacted?

-Cellcom will be contacting customers who need a new device, which includes phones that are not compatible with VoLTE, 3G data devices such as Mi-Fi and residential broadband units, and some models of our home phone replacement unit.
+Cellcom will be contacting customers who need a new device, which includes phones that are not compatible with VoLTE and some models of our home phone replacement unit.
 If you are unsure if you have one of the devices needing replacement, please do not hesitate to reach out to our customer care team.

 Can I stay on a basic phone?

-Yes, if you want to stay with a basic phone, you can upgrade your current device to the comparable Orbic Journey available at Cellcom.
-It's a flip phone style device that supports the new technology and does not require a data plan.
+Yes, if you want to stay with a basic phone, you can upgrade your current device to the comparable Orbic Journey R or TCL Flip 2 available at Cellcom.
+They are flip phone style devices that supports the new technology and do not require a data plan.

 Will I be able to dial 911 on old phones?